subin147/dunnhumby/Api/ProductManagment/README.md

 dotnet run
 ```

-The API will typically be hosted at `https://localhost:5001` or `http://localhost:5000`.
+The API will be hosted at either `https://localhost:7027` or `http://localhost:5173`.

 ---